awmlee/red_pitaya_streaming_client_python/README.md

 2) Receive and unpack the data
 3) (alternate) Receive, unpack and display the data in a GUI

-As of 5/14/2020, I'm getting >13 MSPS with 14 bit data in two channels when connected to my RP over wifi (it's much faster over ethernet).
+As of 6/18/2020, I'm getting a maximum of ~40 MB/s data transfer rate using two channels at 14 bit, acquired by direct ethernet connection.
 This will allow me to decode video streams, or other high data rate applications.

 ## Why: